 - The Data Analysis and Coordinating Center (DACC) conducts an initial feasibility review for biospecimen requests and participant burden.

-- The Ancillary studies Review Committee (ARC) reviews the proposal and either: a) recommends to the SC approval or b) requests additional information from the applicant.
-The ARC meets the first Friday of each month.
+- The Ancillary Studies Committee (ASC) reviews the proposal and either: a) recommends to the SC approval or b) requests additional information from the applicant.
+The ASC meets the first Friday of each month.

-- Following ARC approval, the SC reviews and votes for final approval.
+- Following ASC approval, the SC reviews and votes for final approval.

 In addition to the DACC, NEPTUNE provides a number of resources to help with the study design and development, including:

 NEPTUNE tranSMART, a web-based platform that provides available clinical, biospecimen, and biomarker data in an organized ontology.
 TranSMART is a great way to explore patient population characteristics based on clinical and molecular data.